Accessibility when planning an event

 - key information available in large print and/or braille.

-If you are providing live updates at your event through social media or variable message signs, consider including real-time information about accessible routes or when wheelchair accessible viewing areas have reached capacity.
-As wheeling to an area can involve considerable effort, this will save wheelchair users from unnecessary trips.
+If you are providing live updates at your event through social media or variable message signs, consider including real-time information about accessibility routes or when accessibility viewing areas have reached capacity.
+As travelling to an area can involve considerable effort, this will save wheelchair users and other guests from unnecessary trips.

 Staff training